 Long Eaton Natural History Society LENS was founded in 1977 and offers a warm welcome to all who are interested in their natural surroundings.

 We speak for and act on behalf of wildlife to promote conservation and biodiversity and prevent detrimental development.
 Our group also maintain records of local flora and fauna and promote knowledge of natural history.

-LENS works both independently and with Derbyshire Wildlife Trust, Nottinghamshire Wildlife Trust, Leicestershire and Rutland Wildlife Trust and Groundwork Derby and Derbyshire to achieve our objectives.
+LENS works both independently and with Derbyshire Wildlife Trust, Nottinghamshire Wildlife Trust, Erewash Borough Council, Broxtowe Borough Council, Derbyshire County Council, the Environment Agency and the Canal and River Trust to achieve our objectives.
 We also encourage reporting of wildlife sightings in the Derbys/Leics/Notts areas to our recorder.
 Reporting can be done online using the Lens Wildlife Sighting Reporter form, or alternatively using a downloadable Postal Record Form which can be printed for postal return.

 Long Eaton is in the County of Derbyshire on the border with Nottinghamshire.
 Most residences have a Nottingham address with the Nottingham postcode prefix NG, and use the Nottingham telephone area code 0115.

 It is a common misconception that Long Eaton is part of Nottinghamshire (which can also be misleading when obtaining wildlife records of the area).
 The reason for the NG prefix in the postal code is that all mail for Long Eaton first goes to the Royal Mail’s Nottingham sorting office in Beeston (hence the NG), and then to Long Eaton’s delivery office on Tamworth Road.